Measure and Improve Robustness in NLP Models: A Survey: Identify Robustness Failures

-\paragraph{Model-in-the-loop vs. Human-in-the-loop} As summarized in Table~\ref{tab:adversarial}, most perturbation methods apply either model-in-the-loop or human-in-the-loop to generate challenging examples.
-Applying model-in-the-loop is beneficial in the sense that it increases the likelihood that the perturbed examples are challenging for SoTA models, but it might also introduce biases towards the particular model used, e.g., Swag \cite{zellers-etal-2018-swag} was introduced that fools most models at the time of publishing but was soon ``solved'' after BERT \cite{devlin-etal-2019-bert} was introduced.
-As a result, \citet{yuan-etal-2021-transferability} present a study over the transferability of adversarial examples; Contrast Sets \cite{gardner-etal-2020-evaluating} intentionally avoid using model-in-the-loop, and \citet{10.1162/tacl_a_00279,10.1162/tacl_a_00338,nie-etal-2020-adversarial,kiela-etal-2021-dynabench} adopt adversarial human-and-model-in-the-loop to create more difficult examples for benchmarking.
+\paragraph{Model-in-the-loop vs. Human-in-the-loop} Some work adopts human-in-the-loop to generate challenging examples, e.g., Counterfacutal-NLI \cite{kaushik2019learning} and Natural-Perturbed-QA \cite{khashabi-etal-2020-bang}.
+Other work applies model-in-the-loop to increase the likelihood that the perturbed examples are challenging for state-of-the-art models, but it might also introduce biases towards the particular model used.
+For example, SWAG \cite{zellers-etal-2018-swag} was introduced that fooled most models at the time of publishing but was soon ``solved'' after BERT \cite{devlin-etal-2019-bert} was introduced.
+As a result, \citet{yuan-etal-2021-transferability} present a study over the transferability of adversarial examples, and Contrast Sets \cite{gardner-etal-2020-evaluating} intentionally avoid using model-in-the-loop.
+Further, more recent work adopts adversarial human-and-model-in-the-loop to create more difficult examples for benchmarking, e.g., Adv-QA \cite{10.1162/tacl_a_00338}, Adv-Quizbowl \cite{10.1162/tacl_a_00279}, ANLI \cite{nie-etal-2020-adversarial}, and Dynabench \cite{kiela-etal-2021-dynabench}.